ThatHypedPerson/MMRecompRando-Modified/README.md

 ### Mod Setup
 1. Download [Zelda64Recomp](https://github.com/Zelda64Recomp/Zelda64Recomp/pull/497).
     1. If on Windows, download `Zelda64Recompiled-Windows-RelWithDebInfo.zip`.
-    2. Linux coming soon...as soon as I compile rando for Linux. 🥴
+    2. If on Linux, download `Zelda64Recompiled-Linux-x64-Release.zip` (or `Zelda64Recompiled-AppImage-X64-Release.zip` if you prefer the AppImage).
 2. Download the [mods](https://github.com/LittlestCube/MMRecompRando/releases/latest), as well as `apconnect.txt`.
-3. Place the mods within the `mods.zip` into the Zelda64Recomp mods folder.
+3. Place the mods within the zip into the Zelda64Recomp mods folder.
     1. If on Windows, this is located at `C:\Users\<username>\AppData\Local\Zelda64Recompiled\mods`.
+    2. If on Linux, this is located at `~/.config/Zelda64Recompiled/mods`.
 4. Place `apconnect.txt` next to `Zelda64Recompiled.exe`, and fill it out with your server connection information.
 5. Open `Zelda64Recompiled.exe`, select your ROM, and hit Start Game.
 6. Go nuts.